syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 Platform(s)
 </th>
 <th width="40%">
-NuGets for Chart to Image
+NuGet for Chart to Image
 </th>
 <th width="40%">
 Assemblies for Chart to image